StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 this can be set to 0 for a Structure of Arrays (SOA) layout, 1 for Array of Structures (AOS) layout, or 2 for a hybrid layout.

-At line 79 we create a region instance with `AOS` as the physical layout.
+At line:79 we create a region instance with `AOS` as the physical layout.
 This region encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
-The `FieldID` of these layouts are supplied to an instance interface through the `field_sizes` map (line 74).
+The `FieldID` of these layouts are supplied to an instance interface through the `field_sizes` map (line:74).

 The `AOS` layout defines that the fields of an element `i` for `InstanceLogicalLayout1` should be stored before those of elememt